AndreHaueisen/flushbar/README.md

 mainButton | A [FlatButton] widget if you need an action from the user. onTap | A callback that registers the user's click anywhere.
 An alternative to [mainButton] duration | How long until Flushbar will hide itself (be dismissed).
-To make it indefinite, leave it null. isDismissible | Determines if the user can swipe or click the overlay (if [overlayBlur] > 0) to dismiss.
+To make it indefinite, leave it null. isDismissible | Determines if the user can swipe or click the overlay (if [routeBlur] > 0) to dismiss.
 It is recommended that you set [duration] != null if this is false.
 If the user swipes to dismiss or clicks the overlay, no value will be returned. dismissDirection | FlushbarDismissDirection.VERTICAL by default.
 Can also be [FlushbarDismissDirection.HORIZONTAL] in which case both left and right dismiss are allowed. flushbarPosition | Flushbar can be based on [FlushbarPosition.TOP] or on [FlushbarPosition.BOTTOM] of your screen.
 [FlushbarPosition.BOTTOM] is the default. flushbarStyle | Flushbar can be floating or be grounded to the edge of the screen.
 If grounded, I do not recommend using [margin] or [borderRadius].
 [FlushbarStyle.FLOATING] is the default forwardAnimationCurve | The [Curve] animation used when show() is called.
 [Curves.easeOut] is default. reverseAnimationCurve | The [Curve] animation used when dismiss() is called.
-[Curves.fastOutSlowIn] is default. animationDuration | Use it to speed up or slow down the animation duration showProgressIndicator | true if you want to show a [LinearProgressIndicator]. progressIndicatorController | An optional [AnimationController] when you want to control the progress of your [LinearProgressIndicator]. progressIndicatorBackgroundColor | a [LinearProgressIndicator] configuration parameter. progressIndicatorValueColor | a [LinearProgressIndicator] configuration parameter. barBlur | Default is 0.0.
+[Curves.fastOutSlowIn] is default. animationDuration | Use it to speed up or slow down the animation duration showProgressIndicator | true if you want to show a [LinearProgressIndicator].
+If [progressIndicatorController] is null, an infinite progress indicator will be shown progressIndicatorController | An optional [AnimationController] when you want to control the progress of your [LinearProgressIndicator].
+You are responsible for controlling the progress progressIndicatorBackgroundColor | a [LinearProgressIndicator] configuration parameter. progressIndicatorValueColor | a [LinearProgressIndicator] configuration parameter. barBlur | Default is 0.0.
 If different than 0.0, blurs only Flushbar's background.
 To take effect, make sure your [backgroundColor] has some opacity.
-The greater the value, the greater the blur. overlayBlur | Default is 0.0.
+The greater the value, the greater the blur. blockBackgroundInteraction | Determines if user can interact with the screen behind it.
+If this is false, [routeBlur] and [routeColor] will be ignored routeBlur | Default is 0.0.
 If different than 0.0, creates a blurred overlay that prevents the user from interacting with the screen.
-The greater the value, the greater the blur. overlayColor | Default is [Colors.transparent].
-Only takes effect if [overlayBlur] > 0.0.
-Make sure you use a color with transparency e.g. `Colors.grey[600].withOpacity(0.2)`. userInputForm | A [TextFormField] in case you want a simple user input.
+The greater the value, the greater the blur.
+It does not take effect if [blockBackgroundInteraction] is false routeColor | Default is [Colors.transparent].
+Only takes effect if [routeBlur] > 0.0.
+Make sure you use a color with transparency e.g. `Colors.grey[600].withOpacity(0.2)`.
+It does not take effect if [blockBackgroundInteraction] is false userInputForm | A [TextFormField] in case you want a simple user input.
 Every other widget is ignored if this is not null. onStatusChanged | a callback for you to listen to the different Flushbar status